 To celebrate the end of the school year, teachers and staff, with help from the PTO and parent volunteers, provide a fun-filled morning of games and activities.
-Dismissal for all levels follows the Early Dismissal schedule, after an all-school brown bag lunch picnic.
+Dismissal for all levels follows the Wednesday Early Dismissal schedule.
 After School Care is available.